AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Our Data

 The csv can be accessed [here](https://github.com/rcrocker13/From-Zero-to-Bar-Chart/blob/master/data.csv).
-Data.csv should also be in your current working directory.
-If you're familar with [Let's Make a Bar Chart](https://bost.ocks.org/mike/bar/) then you'll know they use a combination of manually input data and a .tsv.
-To make things a bit more familiar I converted the same .tsv into a .csv.
+You should also be able to reference data.csv from your current working directory.
+If you're familar with [Let's Make a Bar Chart](https://bost.ocks.org/mike/bar/) then you'll recall manually input data used and a .tsv.
+To make things more familiar I converted the .tsv used in that guide into a .csv.

-In order to make a bar chart with D3 your data needs two ingredients.
+To make a bar chart our data needs two ingredients.
 Your data needs [both](http://regentsprep.org/regents/math/algebra/ad1/qualquant.htm) a qualitative and quantitative dimension.
 By this I mean you need a column with [categories](https://en.wikipedia.org/wiki/Categorical_variable) and a column with values.
 Idealy the data will be rolled up to one row per category.
-Those familar with SQL will think about this as a [GROUP BY](http://www.w3schools.com/sql/sql_groupby.asp) clause.
-JS practitioners may think of this one-to-one structure as a key-value pair.
+Those familar with SQL can think about this as a [GROUP BY](http://www.w3schools.com/sql/sql_groupby.asp) clause.
+JS practitioners may think of this one-to-one structure as a JSON [key-value pair](http://stackoverflow.com/questions/3715644/key-value-pairs-using-json).

 Notice our data only has one row per letter...